 The Montego-based Warwick limousine and matching Hebden hearse were introduced to serve the lower end of the carriage-trade market where its sub-£20,000 purchase price would appeal.
 It occupied a slot in the market previously served by the Princess-based Kirklees.
 The Warwick was also likely to have been popular with cost-conscious local authorities as mayoral transport.
 Both models were stretched by 30in, from 14ft 8in to 17ft 2in, and weighed-in at almost 1.8 tons.
 The Hebden’s exaggerated roofline raised its overall height to 5ft 5in, making it some 9in taller than the Warwick.

 Build was an interesting process – the Woodhall Nicholson Warwick started out as a Montego saloon supplied directly to the company by Austin Rover.
 Various pieces of interior trim were omitted in order to aid the conversion.
 The car was stripped and mounted on a special sliding jig, cut in half, and then separated.
 The Montego was then reconstituted using special panels, which incorporated reinforcements welded into place.

-From delivery to the factory to delivery to the customer, the conversion from Montego to Warwick took 10-12 weeks, and as it was a fully Type Approved conversion, Austin Rover were happy to offer a factory warranty on the car.
+From delivery to the factory to delivery to the customer, the conversion from Montego to Warwick took 10-12 weeks and, as it was a fully Type Approved conversion, Austin Rover was happy to offer a factory warranty on the car.